cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpinitsystem.md

 **`-b size | --shared_buffers=size`**

-Sets the amount of memory a Greenplum server instance uses for shared memory buffers.
+Sets the amount of memory a Cloudberry server instance uses for shared memory buffers.
 You can specify sizing in kilobytes (kB), megabytes (MB) or gigabytes (GB).
 The default is 125MB.

 **`-s standby_coordinator_host`**

 Optional.
 If you wish to configure a backup coordinator instance, specify the host name using this option.
-The Greenplum Database software must already be installed and configured on this host.
+The Cloudberry Database software must already be installed and configured on this host.

 **`-P standby_coordinator_port`**

 If you configure a standby coordinator instance with `-s`, specify its port number using this option.
 The default port is the same as the coordinator port.
 To run the standby and coordinator on the same host, you must use this option to specify a different port for the standby.
-The Greenplum Database software must already be installed and configured on the standby host.
+The Cloudberry Database software must already be installed and configured on the standby host.

 **`-S standby_coordinator_datadir | --standby_dir=standby_coordinator_datadir`**